Robustness

 from deepteam.vulnerabilities import Robustness

-There is ONE mandatory and FIVE optional parameters when creating a Robustness
+There are FIVE optional parameters when creating a Robustness

 vulnerability: